Superkilen: Features

 Stretching some 750 m along either side of a public cycle track and covering a total area of some 30,000 m2, Superkilen is made up of three main areas: a red square, a black market and a green park.
 While the red square, painted bright red, orange and pink, focuses on recreation and modern living, the black market at the centre is the classic square with a fountain where neighbours can meet, with its barbecue grills and palm trees from China, an "urban living room".
 The green park, literally entirely green, has rolling hills, trees and plants suitable for picnics, sports and dog-walking.

 Many of the objects in the park have been specially imported or copied from foreign designs.
-They include swings from Iraq, benches from Brazil, a Soviet Bus Stop, a fountain from Morocco and litter bins from England.
+They include swings from Iraq, benches from Brazil, a Soviet bus stop, a fountain from Morocco and litter bins from England.
 There are neon signs from throughout the world advertising everything from a Russian hotel to a Chinese beauty parlour.
-Even the manhole covers come from Zanzibar, Gdansk and Paris.
+Even the manhole covers come from various locations such as Zanzibar and Poland.
 In all, there are 108 plants and artefacts illustrating the ethnic diversity of the local population, whose backgrounds touch 62 different countries.
 These objects help symbolize residents' shared ownership of the park.

 A plate on the ground next to each item describes it in Danish and the language of its home country, and visitors can download an app to learn more about each object.